 Allie Armstrong is added to ADFS SSO and then logs in.
 At this point, she only has access to the Bluescape Organization.

 The Bluescape-Engineering Organization Admin then invites her to their Organization.
 She now has access to Bluescape and Bluescape-Engineering, but not to Sales.

 Emily Brown was part of the Bluescape and Sales Organizations before SSO was enabled.
 She continues to have access to these, and only these, two Organizations after SSO is implemented.

-If the user launches Bluescape directly (either by URL to the portal or a link to a workspace), they are directed to the Bluescape login page.
+If the member launches Bluescape directly (either by URL to the portal or a link to a workspace), they are directed to the Bluescape login page.
 They enter their email address and then they are given a choice to log in using Bluescape’s identity service or their company’s SSO provider.
-SSO-enabled users need to select their company’s SSO provider, at which point they will be redirected to their SSO provider’s login page.
+SSO-enabled members need to select their company’s SSO provider, at which point they will be redirected to their SSO provider’s login page.
 After entering their SSO credentials they will be sent back to the Bluescape service.

 Now that you’ve learned the basics about SSO, the next step is to work with your Bluescape Customer Success Manager (CSM) to review your SSO and Members Management requirements.